 Missed Payment Fees

-To avoid repossession, make sure your late payments never get to the point of defaulting on your loan.
+New data is showing the number of car repossessions is hitting its highest rate in years.2 Consecutive missed car payments can eventually lead to a car loan falling into default.
+And because auto loans are secured loans, If this happens, lenders may end up repossessing your vehicle.
+To avoid repossession, ensure that your late payments never get to the point of defaulting on your loan.
 Paying a small late fee may be far less inconvenient than dealing with your car being repossessed.

 How To Get Your Car Out of Repo

-How does the repossession process work?
+How does the repossession process work, and what can you do to get it out of repossession?
 First, you may find your car has been towed and taken to an impound lot.
 While your car won’t be in your possession at this time, it will be in a secure lot that is fenced and locked.
 From there, you must work with your lender to:

 - Become current on your car payment.